Suryakiranrao/Interview-Prep-Tracker/README.md

 # Interview-Prep-Tracker

 Team Members:
-1)Gannavarpu suryakiran rao
+* Gannavarpu suryakiran rao
-2)Pattigari Vineeth Kumar
+* Pattigari Vineeth Kumar
-3)Mukkanti Venkata Saketh
+* Mukkanti Venkata Saketh

 This is an web application which helps for the preparation of interviews by providing previous years experiences of others and also by providing good programming questions to practice.